axibase/atsd/rule-engine/functions-collection.md

 Returns `true` if string `s` matches any element in the string collection `c`.

-The collection `c` can be loaded from a named collection or initialized from an array of strings.
+Load collection `c` from a named collection or initialize collection `c` from an array of strings.
 The elements of the collection can include patterns with `?` and `*` wildcards.

 Examples: